-Table 18.
+Table 22.
 Matcher types and their settings - Simple matchers

 Matcher type Description Always This matcher always matches.
 Never This matcher never matches.
 It can be used to turn off a Plugin .
-Call direction It matches the direction of the message (request or response).
+Call Direction It matches the direction of the message (request or response).
 Method It matches the HTTP method of the request.
 Note that the method is case insensitive by definition, therefore the case will always be ignored.
 When choosing the Method matcher from the drop-down list, additional parameters appear.
 For more information on the configuration of these parameters, see Matcher types' additional configuration options .

 Matcher type Description Header It matches the value of an HTTP header.
 Some HTTP headers can be present more than once in a call.
 To accommodate this, matching is completed against the value of each occurrence of the header.
 Matching occurs if there is any match.
 For example, if the Accept header was repeated as follows: Accept: application/json Accept: application/xml Consequently, in this example above both header.accept: application/json and header.accept: application/xml would match.
 To match against the header named server the key will be header.server, possibly completed with comparator specification, like header.server.regex.ignorecase.
 While the values are not, the HTTP header names are case insensitive, so you can write them all lowercase in the configuration key.
 The syntax of this matcher differs from the others because the name of the Header must be added.
 While the values are not, the HTTP header names are case insensitive, so you can write them all lowercase in the configuration key.
-Content type It matches the content type of the message.
-It is a more robust solution than using the Header matcher on the Content-Type header because that can contain parameters as well. ()pc When choosing the Content type matcher from the drop-down list, additional parameters appear.
+Cookie It matches the value of a key in the Cookie HTTP header.
+A Cookie header key can be present more than once in a call.
+To accommodate this, matching is completed against the value of each occurrence of the key.
+Matching occurs if there is any match.
+Content Type It matches the content type of the message.
+It is a more robust solution than using the Header matcher on the Content-Type header because that can contain parameters as well.
+When choosing the Content type matcher from the drop-down list, additional parameters appear.
 For more information on the configuration of these parameters, see Matcher types' additional configuration options .
 Status It matches the status code of the response.
 See the default Status class comparator which allows convenient matching on HTTP status classes.
 The available values for the Expression parameter are: Informational response, Successful response, Redirects, Client errors, Server Errors.
 When choosing the Status matcher from the drop-down list, additional parameters appear.
 For more information on the configuration of these parameters, see Matcher types' additional configuration options .